Enzo Martinelli: Research activity

 He is the author of more than 50 research works, the first of which was published when Martinelli still was an undergraduate student: precisely, his research production consist of 47 papers and 30 between treatises, textbooks and various other publications.
 According to Rizza (1984), his research personality can be described by two words: "enthusiasm" and "dissatisfaction": enthusiasm is meant as his steady interest in mathematics at all levels, while dissatisfaction is meant as the desire to going deeper into all mathematical problems investigated, without stopping at first success and expressing all the results in a simple, elegant and essential form.

 Teaching activity

-The aspects of his personality described before and his deep professional commitment also made him a great teacher: at least fifteen textbooks on geometry, topology, complex analysis testify his didactic activity.
-Those books appear as models of clarity and mathematical rigour, and also offer insights on more complex theories and problems to the clever student: indeed, it was one of Martinelli's concerns to teach mathematics showing its lively development and its attractiveness in term of interesting difficult problems offered, in order that no gifted student would abandon the idea to do mathematical research.
+Martinelli was also active in teaching.
+He wrote at least fifteen textbooks on geometry, topology, and complex analysis His textbooks covered both introductory and more advanced mathematical topics.
+Martinelli's teaching also used difficult problems to encourage students to continue with mathematical research.